Afghan election sees just one in five voters cast ballot | DW | 29.09.2019

 Attacks despite tight security

-More than 9.6 million Afghans in the country — with an estimated population of 35 million — had registered for the election, according to the Afghan Independent Election Commission (IEC), of which about a third are women.
+More than 9.6 million Afghans in the country — with an estimated population of 35 million — had registered for the election, according to the Afghan Independent Election Commission (IEC).
+About a third of those registered are women.

 An initial tally released early Sunday by the IEC showed that with data from slightly more than half the stations, just under 1.1 million people had voted.